 Welcome to Class 1

-Hello and welcome to all!
 Class 1 is a small, mixed-age group of Reception and Year 1 children.
 We have a very enthusiastic and dedicated teaching team.
-Our Class Teacher is Miss Small and our Learning Support Assistant is Mrs Cooper.
+Our Class Teacher is Miss Small and our Learning Support Assistant is Mrs Dauncey.
 We are fortunate to have a wonderful, spacious learning environment, consisting of a large classroom and two fantastic, adjoining outdoor areas.
-This free-flowing space enable us to carry out our learning and development through a playful, skills-based approach, drawing upon children’s own interests to learn creatively and curiously through discovery.
+This free-flowing space, combined with our child-led learning ethos, enables us to carry out our learning and development through a playful, skills-based approach.
+We plan for skills development, and draw upon children’s own interests to increase the children's motivation- learning creatively and curiously through discovery.